-The term 'Commodity Money' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Commodity Money' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 There are several forms of money which have been used throughout history.
 The oldest and best proven form is known as commodity money.
 A form of money invented in the past century which has become the major competitor to this historical currency is called fiat money.
 A newer post-modern technologically advanced form of spending power is today’s electronic money.
 All three have their pros and cons, yet the arguments about commodities being safe and trusted keep them alive despite their critics colorfully referring to them as barbaric relics of ancient history.